Xetalim/trapping_internal_tides/README.md

 You are used to working with Python, which is an interpreted programming language.
 This means that your instructions are not immediately understood by your computer, but are interpreted and translated to machine code on-the-fly as you execute a script.
 In contrast, Fortran is a compiled programming language.
 Before you run a program, your entire code needs to be translated to machine code first.
 This extra step allows your code to run incredibly efficiently whenever it is executed.

-To run the model on your machine, you will first need to compile it.
+To run the model, you will first need to compile it.
 This is also called *building* the model.
-The model should be able to build on **MacOS** and **Linux** with the Fortran compiler *gfortran* (part of the *GCC* compiler collection) installed.
-We have also tested the model on Gemini, the Science department’s computer cluster.
-If you are using MacOS, you may first need to install the Command Line Tools using `xcode-select --install`.
-Then, you can install _gfortran_ as part of _GCC_ using the package manager _[Homebrew](https://brew.sh)_ (after installing Homebrew, use `brew install gcc`).
-If you use **Windows**, you may install **Linux within Windows** (see [these instructions](https://docs.microsoft.com/en-us/windows/wsl/about)).
-If you are unable to build the model on your own computer, feel free to use the Gemini cluster.
-In that case, make sure to read the specific instructions below.
+For this assingment, we recommend to run the model on Gemini, the Science department's computer cluster.
+Make sure to read the specific instructions below.

 <details>
   <summary>⚠️ **Instructions for using the Gemini cluster [Click me]**</summary>